Navigation auf uzh.ch

 The visitors grouped and realized, that this task is actually not that easy, if you only have an image.
 But that is a reality in many snake bite situations, sometimes not even an image is around, making it even harder to treat the patient.
 But the people BQM were quite successful, three out of five groups came up with the correct answer and got a price.
 Afterwards Andrew gave some insights into the Snake ID Citizen Science project and provided the audience with a short overview on snake biology, with an excursion about venomous snakes in Switzerland.

 Along with Andrew we heard three other fantastic presentations from young researchers: Nicole Ackermans talked about convergent evolution, Yagmur Erten told us what dinosaurs, birds, and elephants can teach us about cancer, and Stefan Milosavljevic convinced us that plants are the true super heroes of our planet.
-Find infos about their presentations here.
+Find infos about their presentation here.

 Pint of Science is organised by a grass-root community of thousands of scientists across the world.
 The idea is to leave the so called ivory tower and show that scientists people just like you and me, and you can come and meet them over a drink.
 Although one has to admit that the BQM pub which on campus and right next to the two universities main buildings, is a place where students and researchers use to hang out.
 But the festival took place at two other places more downtown in parallel.